Table of Contents

 Pipping is when the chick first cracks the shell with its egg tooth.
 After the first pip:

-Hatching usually takes 12 to 24 hours.
+- Hatching usually takes 12 to 24 hours.

-Avoid helping chicks hatch unless necessary, as premature assistance can cause harm.
+- Avoid helping chicks hatch unless necessary.

 Chicks often rest between pipping and fully hatching, and it is normal for the process to take several hours.